harishvs/awsome-distributed-training/3.test_cases/pytorch/FSDP/README.md

 This fold provides examples on how to train with PyTorch FSDP with Slurm or Kubernetes.
 You will find instructions for [Slurm](slurm) or [Kubernetes](kubernetes) in the subdirectories.

+Scratch:
+export FSX_MOUNT=$(pwd):$DATA_PATH
+stopped at , do i need to go back to this for a non container env

+test it